New ViewA New View

 New View: Up close on the new window boxes

-Other noted additions were boxwoods, new gutters affixed to the under hang and of course summer annuals.
-I can really appreciate the beauty of my home with the landscape renovation.
-By the end of summer the sweet potato vines will cascade down and it will be time to think about how to decorate for fall then winter and of next year’s spring.
-The Boston ferns add a nice touch in the black iron urns.
+Other noted additions were boxwoods, new gutters affixed to the underhang and summer annuals.
+I can appreciate the beauty of my home with the landscape renovation.
+By the end of summer, the sweet potato vines will cascade down, and it will be time to think about how to decorate for fall, winter, and next year’s spring.
+The Boston ferns add a nice touch to the black iron urns.

 A new view: Before and after photos of home landscaping project.

 I love the feeling of accomplishment when projects are completed.
 You can talk about doing this and doing that and never make that move.
-I crossed this project off my things to do list for my home.
-I love my new view.
+I crossed this project off my to-do list for my home.
+I love my new view with a curbside appeal.
 Thoughts?
-Any home projects recently conquered?
+Are there any home projects you recently conquered?
 Do tell.

 Siggy